 Our business is driven by gathering produced water volumes for our Produced Water Handling business and delivering recycled water volumes to customers for our Water Solutions business.
-In our Produced Water Handling business, we grew our handling volumes from approximately 707,000 barrels per day for the year ended December 31, 2021 to approximately 873,000 barrels per day for the year ended December 31, 2021 to approximately 873,000 barrels per day for the year ended December 31, 2022, an increase of 23%.
+In our Produced Water Handling business, we grew our handling volumes from approximately 707,000 barrels per day for the year ended December 31, 2021 to approximately 873,000 barrels per day for the year ended December 31, 2021 to approximately 873,000 barrels per day on average of 23%.
 Within our Water Solutions business, we grew our recycled volumes sold from approximately 123,000 barrels per day on average for the year ended December 31, 2021 to approximately 300,000 barrels per day on average for the year ended December 31, 2022, an increase of 144%.